October 14, 2024

 SLED Sales 101: What is SLED Sales?

-SLED is just jargony business acronym that stands for State, Local, and Education.
-Loosely defined, SLED’s meaning is basically the sectors of the government that aren’t federal.
-SLED means everything from police and fire to transportation and from parks and recreation to public works.
+It’s simple!
+SLED is a jargony business acronym that stands for State, Local, and Education.
+SLED basically covers the sectors of the government that aren’t federal.
+SLED means everything from police and fire to transportation and from public works to parks and recreation.

-As mentioned, the SLED acronym does not cover the federal government.
-So, the military and the alphabet soup of federal agencies (FTC, FDA, FCC, USDA, etc.) are outside the definition of SLED.
+As mentioned, the federal government is not covered by the SLED acronym.
+The military and the alphabet soup of federal agencies (FTC, FDA, FCC, USDA, etc.) are outside the definition of SLED.
 There are some similarities between selling to SLED and selling to the federal government, but there are enough major differences that each requires a unique approach.

-Selling to SLED is our sole focus here at SLED Sales.
+Selling to SLED (again, State, Local, and Education) is our sole focus here at SLED Sales.
 So let’s get into it!

 What is the SLED sales opportunity?